 Energy monitoring: By plugging an appliance into this type of smart plug, you can learn just how much electricity your appliance uses, which can be particularly useful if you’re trying to decide on upgrading to a more energy-efficient model.
 The plug monitors how much electricity is routed through it to your appliance.
 Then, it sends a report to the plug’s app.
 Reports vary from app to app, but many let you see peak energy use hours and energy used over time.
 Quite a few smart plugs also give you the option to automatically turn on and off an appliance on a schedule so you can save electricity.
 Some good energy monitoring smart plugs include the WeMo Insight Switch, Elgato Eve and D-Link Wi-Fi Smart Plug.

-Additional outlets: Some If you’re short on outlets around the house, a smart plug with the ability to expand the number of ports on your outlet is a smart choice too.
+Additional outlets: If you’re short on outlets around the house, a smart plug with the ability to expand the number of ports on your outlet is a helpful choice.

 Outdoor vs. indoor use: For outdoor use, some of our favorites include Maxcio, Kasa, and Meross (we have a list of the best outdoor plugs here).
 For indoor use, the ConnectSense Smart Outlet 2 provides the most flexibility in the smart plug world.
-It can be used with Amazon Alexa, Apple’s HomeKit and Siri, and Google Assistant.
-Or, if you don’t like any of those options, it can work without any smart hub at all.
+It is compatible with Amazon Alexa, Apple’s HomeKit and Siri, and Google Assistant.
+If none of those options suit you, it can work without any smart hub at all.